jasperanders/Bachelorthesis/Thesis/md/thesis.md

 User rights management & \checkmark & \checkmark & \checkmark & \checkmark & \checkmark \\ \hline
 User action logging & \checkmark & \checkmark & \checkmark & \checkmark & \checkmark \\ \hline
 Codebase is open source & \checkmark & \checkmark & \checkmark & & \\ \hline
-Feedback must be able to be able to be reviewed by students & & \checkmark & \checkmark & & \checkmark \\ \hline
+Examiners must be able to give feedback to answers & & \checkmark & \checkmark & & \checkmark \\ \hline
 Randomization of question order & & \checkmark & \checkmark & & \checkmark \\ \hline
 Examiners must be able to give feedback to answers & & \checkmark & \checkmark & & \checkmark \\ \hline
 Per question time constraints & & & \checkmark & & \checkmark \\ \hline
-Offline Capabilities & & & & & \\ \hline
+Offline capabilities & & & & & \\ \hline
 Advising student to assure a save exam environment & & & & & \\ \hline
-Providing a feeling of surveillance must exist & & & & & \\ \hline
+Providing a sense of surveillance & & & & & \\ \hline

 \end{tabular}
-\caption{\label{tab:Requirements_with_matching_design_principles}Tools an the design principles they match.}
+\caption{\label{tab:Requirements_with_matching_design_principles}Tools and the design principles they match.}
 \end{table}
 \end{center}

-As a matter of fairness it must be mentioned that all these tools are not advertised to be used in a decentralized e-exam context.
-The assessment tools that are integrated into the LMS are especially aimed at self assessment.
-The _LPlus_ Software is primarily used in a central e-exam context, where examinees have control over student interaction an often even over the hardware.
-However, as the discussed tools are used by numerous institutions, they will likely also use it to conduct e-assessments.
+As a matter of fairness, it must be mentioned that all these tools are not advertised to be used in a decentralized e-exam context.
+The assessment tools that are integrated into the LMS are especially aimed at self-assessment.
+The _LPlus_ software is primarily used in a central e-exam context, where examinees have control over student interaction an often even over the hardware.
+However, numerous institutions use the discussed tools, they will likely employ to conduct e-assessments.

-To conclude, non of the mentioned systems provide an examination system that meets all proposed requirements.
-The advantages e-exams provide in comparison to paper based exams make the development of a such an application compelling.
-As the Covid19 crisis has put even more pressure on the examination process the need for an artifact that meets all requirements has become even more urgent.
+To conclude, none of the mentioned systems meet all the proposed requirements.
+The advantages e-exams provide in comparison to paper-based exams make the development of such an application compelling.
+As the Covid-19 crisis has put even more pressure on the examination process, the need for an artifact that meets all requirements has become even more urgent.

 \newpage

-# Designing the software artifact
+# Designing an Examination Software Artifact

-In the following an overview of how a software artifact could implement all these design principle from a technical point of view will be made.
-Further, as a proof of concept two design principles are implemented in a working software prototype.
-This prototype helps determine software architecture as well as used technologies.
-First, general thoughts about data structure will be made, followed by a short introduction into used technologies.
-All these statements will be made with the exam requirements in mind.
+In the following, we will discuss how a software artifact can implement these design principles from a technical point of view.
+Further, as a proof of concept, two design principles are implemented in a software prototype.
+This prototype helps determine software architecture as well as used technologies for effective e-examination.
+The first part outlines the data structure of the artefact, followed by a brief introduction into the technologies employed.
+All these statements will be made with the exam requirements introduced in _section 2_ in mind.

-As mentioned earlier, open source code can allow for a more secure and transparent software.
-Consequentially the source code of this artifacts front- [@XM-Frontend] and backend [@XM-Backend] can be found on Github under the MIT open code license.
+As mentioned earlier, open source code can allow for more secure and transparent software.
+Consequentially, the source code of this artifacts front- [@XM-Frontend] and backend [@XM-Backend] is available on Github under the MIT open code license.

-## Data structure and architecture
+## Data Structure and Architecture

-The artifact is classic client-server application.
-With a frontend (client), responsible for interaction with both examinees and examiners and a backend (server), responsible for data handling.
+The artifact is a client-server application.
+The frontend (client) is responsible for the interaction with both examinees and examiners and a backend (server) for data handling.
 The backend server runs on a Node.js [@Node] server, while the frontend is delivered via any modern browser, thus fulfilling the _equal treatment requirement_.

-The client and server side communicate over a simple REST API.
-The advantage of a client-server application lays in the separation of the data and the end-user.
-Users do not have direct access to data but any read or write action must be made over and API.
+The client and server-side communicate over a simple REST API.
+The advantage of a client-server application lies in the separation of the data and the end-user.
+Users do not have direct access to data but any read- or write-action must be executed over an API.
 Here permissions can be checked and possible misuse inhibited.
-Second, as the user has no direct influence on the servers actions the sever can act as a source of truth.
-Data that was once committed to the server is now immutable.
+Additionally, as the user has no direct influence on the server's actions, the latter can act as a source of truth.
+Once committed data is now immutable.
 For example, the foraging of exam answers after submission becomes impossible.
-The API can also provide different kinds of endpoints to interact with for different kinds of users.
-Examiners for example can use one API endpoint to create exam questions, whereas students will get an error code if they try to interact with it.
+The API can also provide different kinds of endpoints for interaction with different users.
+Examiners, for example, can use one API endpoint to create exam questions, whereas students will get an error code if they try to interact with the endpoint.

 ![Data model of the prototype](../figures/dataModel.svg "Data model of the prototype")

-One of the most important design considerations is the data model that is used to store and access exam and user data.
-There are four central instances:
+One of the most important design considerations is the data model that is used to store and access exam and user data. <!-- Todo: Maybe look here again. --> There are four central instances: <!-- Todo: Write something about figure 1 -->
-First, there is the _question_.
-This is probably the most important instance.
-Especially with the creation of question-pools in mind, it is clear that these _question instances_ must live independent of any exam.
-A question consists of a title, the question type, the question text, the questions points and the questions time limit.
-Further each question has a question body, the shape of the question-body depends on the question type.
-For example the multiple-choice question-body consists of a reference to the question it belongs to and a selection of possible answers.
-For free-text questions currently no additional body is need, still to be consistent in the data structure and to allow for later additions, free-text questions also have a body.
+The most critical data instance is the _question_.
+Especially with the creation of question-pools in mind, it is clear that these _question instances_ must live independently of any exam.
+A question consists of a title, the question type, the question text, the question's points, and the question's time limit.
+Further, each question has a question body.
+The shape of the question-body depends on the question type.
+For example, the multiple-choice question-body consists of a reference to the question it belongs to, and a selection of possible answers.
+For free-text questions, no body is needed.
+Still, to be consistent in the data structure, and to allow for later additions, free-text questions also have a body.

-These questions can then be assembled into exams.
-Each exam contains an exam name users that are allowed to take part in a given exam and an exam date.
+These questions can then be assembled into the second central instance, the exam.
+Each exam contains an exam name, the users that are allowed to take part in a given exam, and an exam date.
 Most importantly, an exam contains a list of question ids, which constitute the exam content.

 The third central instance is the user.
 Users can either be examinees or students with each having different permissions.
-Students for example can not create exams or questions.
-Examiners on the other hand can do so.
-If any new data instance is create, e.g. a new question, the author automatically is set to the _logged in_ user, creating the given instance.
+Students, in contrast to examiners, can not create exams or questions.
+If any new data instance is created, e.g. a new question, the author automatically is set to the _logged in_ user, creating the given instance.
 Further, users posses an email and password, a name and a unique identifier.
 This id is provided by the application but could also be an identifier provided by the testing authority.
 With user handling and automatic assignment of authorship we can assure the _attributability requirement_ and to a large degree the _protection of data_ and the _integrity requirements_.

 The last key instance is the answer.
 For each question an examinee answers an _answer instance_ is created.
 This instance contains a timestamp at which the question is started, a timestamp at which the question was answered and the question-id the answer is referring to.
 Additionally the answer object provides a flag that marks it as a master answer.
 Master answers are the correct answers, or in case of free-text questions provide a guideline of what is to be considered correct.
 Analogue to the question, the answer also bears an answer-body.
 These master answers can only be created by examiners.
 The form of this body again depends on the question type. _Multiple-choice answer-bodys_ contain the selected answers, whereas a _free-text answer-bodys_ contain the given free-text answer.
 Additionally, any answer body contains a reference to the answer and to the fitting question using their respective ids.

 The above provides an overview of the data structure as found in the database.
 As this app inhibits offline capabilities large portions of this data structure can be again found in the frontend application.
 Of course the data is reduced to the data a user, e.g a student, is allowed to see.
 Still, the structure of questions and answers remain identical.
 To realize the mentioned offline capabilities the exam data is at all times persisted in the local storage of the browser.
 Data remains in this local storage until deleted by the app or intentionally removed by the user.
 If there is an internet connection the data in local storage and the data in the local storage remain the same.
 Should internet connection fail, will the exam continue as normal.
 Answers will be saved to local storage and at a later point in time send to the server.
 Depending on the circumstances students are taking their exams, examiners can adjust the degree of offline capabilities.
 Students could be allowed to take their complete exam in offline mode and only at the last question should sent their answers in.
 Alternatively students could be allowed to only have connection failures of a single question.
 With the handling of offline capabilities we can assure the _protection against contestation requirement_.

-To provide a way to meet the requirement of **general validity**, and to fulfill parts of the design principles to assure **protection against cheating**, the frontend application must enforce per question time constraints.
+To provide a way to meet the requirement of **general validity** and to fulfill parts of the design principles to assure **protection against cheating**, the frontend application must enforce per question time constraints.
 The backend can review the actual time used to give an answer.
 Still, the user interface must assist the student in taking only as much time as they are allowed.
 The artifact achieves this by showing the remaining time and submitting the currently provided answer if time is up.
 This answer is then sent to the server.
 Students are thus forced to comply to the respective time constraints, leaving them no room to accidentally miss allowed times.

 ## Tech Stack